Selected work

 Finding information stopped being the bottleneck.

-Modern product teams have more research than ever — interviews, support conversations, analytics, product feedback, internal docs.
+Product teams have more research than ever — interviews, support conversations, analytics, product feedback, internal docs.
 The bottleneck moved.
 It’s no longer finding the information.
 It’s turning it into decisions everyone trusts.

 Existing tools failed for opposite reasons.